 During his first 20 years at MMCC, Dr. Gillaspy assisted in the ongoing development

 of the campus in Harrison.
 He wrote articles on the community college concept of education that appeared in nationally distributed publications.
 Gillaspy’s formal education began at Michigan State University.
 He received his A.B. and B.S. degrees at Western Michigan University.
 He received a Master’s Degree in speech at Northwestern University in Evanston, Illinois and later obtained a Master’s Degree in higher education at the University of Michigan.
 In 1964, he held a University of Texas Kellogg Foundation Fellowship in community college administration.
 Later he attended the Education Graduate School at Stanford University.
 He received his Doctorate in Education at the University of Sarasota.

 Mrs. Gillaspy shared the professional interests of her husband exemplified a true appreciation for education as professor of physical education at Central Michigan University.
 She retired in 1983.

-Anyone who has photos that are missing, or biographical additions/changes to be considered, please contact Amy Lince, Admin.
-Asst. to the President/Trustees at email@example.com or via phone at (989) 386-6601
+Anyone who has photos that are missing, or biographical additions/changes to be considered, please contact Amy Lince, Executive Assistant to the President and Board of Trustees at email@example.com or via phone at (989) 386-6601